-- 3. If a student is dismissed from the College due to academic issues, the withdrawal date will be the date the Academic Department reviews the official transcript(s) and determines the student is no longer eligible to continue in the program. - 4.
-If a student is dismissed from the College due to academic or non-academic misconduct the withdrawal date will be determined by the Vice President of Academic Affairs (academic misconduct) or the Vice President of Student Services (non-academic misconduct). - 5.
+If a student is dismissed from the College due to academic issues, the official exit date will be the date the Academic Department reviews the official transcript(s) and determines the student is no longer eligible to continue in the program.

+If a student is dismissed from the College due to academic or non-academic misconduct the official exit date will be determined by the Vice President of Academic Affairs (academic misconduct) or the Vice President of Student Services (non-academic misconduct).

 If a student fails to make payment or initiate satisfactory payment arrangements by the tuition due date, the student may be institutionally withdrawn.
 If a student has not made adequate payment arrangements she/he will not be allowed to attend any subsequent Bellin College classes and a "Hold" will be placed on all College records.
-The withdrawal date will be the last day of the enrollment period for which the charges were incurred. - 6.
-If a student did not begin the official withdrawal process or provide notification of her/his intent to withdraw (ceased attendance), the withdrawal date will be the date the College became aware that the student ceased attendance. - 7.
-The withdrawal date must be a College business day.
-If notification is received on a non-business day, the withdrawal date will be the first business day after notification.
+The official exit date will be the last day of the enrollment period for which the charges were incurred.

+If a student did not begin the official exit process or provide notification of her/his intent to exit (ceased attendance), the official exit date will be the date the College became aware that the student ceased attendance.

+The official exit date must be a College business day.
+If notification is received on a non-business day, the official exit date will be the first business day after notification.

+Leave Of Absence

+A student may apply for a Leave Of Absence from Bellin College.
+An approved leave entitles the student to waive the re-admission process.

+Requests for Leave of Absence must be approved prior to departure on leave with the exception of bereavement and certain personal necessity leaves.
+Supporting documentation must accompany the request for leave (i.e. Military orders, medical documentation, jury duty notification etc.) Leave Of Absences are not allowed for students to attend another academic institution.

+Students should contact the Bellin College - Academic Office when requesting to return from Leave of Absence.
+Student must provide supporting documentation, which will differ for each situation (ie. medical release etc.) before permission to return from Leave of Absence is granted.
+Return date and course program of study will be discussed prior to return.